 The Arabian Gulf is less than 7 hours flying time from the UK.
-Dubai – with its amazing collection of hotels, attractions, shopping malls and beaches – enjoys average temperatures of 27°C in March, while neighbouring Oman is the best option if you favour authenticity and history over glitz and glamour.
+Dubai – with its amazing collection of hotels, attractions, shopping malls and beaches – enjoys average temperatures of 27°C in March, while neighbouring Oman is the best option if you want authenticity and history more than glitz and glamour.
 One of the top places to stay is the Six Senses Zighy Bay resort.

 Closer to home, Egypt’s Red Sea Coast is an ideal destination in March – sunshine is guaranteed and five-star hotels like the Movenpick Resort & Spa El Gouna are great value.

 The Caribbean is among the best holiday destinations in March particularly if you travel before prices rise over the Easter holidays (Easter Sunday falls on 27 March in 2016).
 See details of the Caribbean weather in March.

 You could head to Anguilla for pristine white-sand beaches or the Cayman Islands for great diving, or Barbados for fine dining and stylish hotels.
 In Antigua I like the all-inclusive Verandah Resort & Spa.